Air Travel Tips for families traveling with the diabetes dragon

 For more information on travelling with liquids and gels, including how to present these items for screening, see the Canadian Air Transport Security Authority (CATSA) website’s article Liquids, Non-solid Food and Personal Items.

-For information on travel from and within other countries, please consult your local air transport authority.
+For information on travel from and within other countries, please consult the local air transport authority.

 “Diabetic supplies and equipment such as syringes, insulin auto-injectors, jet injectors, and pumps are permitted.
 Syringes must be for personal medical use, and the needle guard must be in place.
 The person must possess medication that is to be administered by means of the syringe or needle and biojectors.
 Liquid medications (i.e. insulin) are exempted from the liquid restrictions (including gel or ice packs to refrigerate the medication).
 Juice and gel for passengers who indicate a need for such items to address a diabetic condition are also permitted.”